logfellow/logstash-logback-encoder/README.md

 </configuration>
 ```

-The resulting information contains the caller info by default.
+The resulting information does not contains the caller info by default.
 This can be costly to calculate and should be switched off for busy production environments.

-To switch if off add the includeCallerInfo property to the configuration.
+To switch if on add the includeCallerInfo property to the configuration.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <configuration>